ssu-humane/news-images-acl24/README.md

 **Counterfactual text generation**

-The pretraining corpus is not provided.
+The pretraining corpus is not provided through the repository due to copyright issues.

 ```shell
 python utils/save_pixel_values.py # Extract pixel values ​​in advance for learning speed